AutomateSecOps/BCNet-2025/README.md

 By the end of the workshop, you will know:

-1. How to query the [Star Wars API](https://swapi.tech/).
+1. How to use to the Tines User Interface.
-2. How to paginate and collect all the results in an HTTP Request action.
+2. How to configure Tines Resources and Tines actions such Event Transformation and Trigger.
-3. How to create a Tines webform to submit Indicators of Compromise for enrichment.
+3. How to create a Tines webform to submit Indicators of Compromise for enrichment using Tines Pages.

 **There is no prior technical, cybersecurity, or automation experience needed.**